Now that we are living longer, we all hope to live healthier lives!

 So there we have it, hypnotherapy does help reduce hot flushes, the results from the skin monitors confirm that the effects weren’t just imagined.

 Of course there is so much more to it; hypnotherapy also has a positive influence on the parasympathetic nervous system, which is responsible for unconsciously slowing down the heart rate, thereby reducing menopause symptoms.

-Science Daily suggests that the researchers collaborating in this study on hypnosis for lowering hot flushes were from; the Mind-Body Medicine Research Laboratory at Baylor University; together with the school of Nursing at Indiana University; and the College of Education, University of Texas.
+Learn more from published Science Daily article which shows that the researchers collaborating in this study on hypnosis for lowering hot flushes were from; the Mind-Body Medicine Research Laboratory at Baylor University; together with the school of Nursing at Indiana University; and the College of Education, University of Texas.

-The full study is published in the North American Menopause Society journal Menopause.
+The full study is published in the North American Menopause Society journal on Menopause.